aryasenna/InvenGlove/README.md

 (see Eagle PCB schematics and the codes for now, proper documentation should be available soon.)

-InvenGlove is part of capstone project on Dept. of Mechanical Engineering Universitas Indonesia.
+InvenGlove is part of capstone project on Dept. of Mechanical Engineering, Universitas Indonesia.